 There are many paths to wellness.
-In Japan you can relax in geothermic waters, or be whipped by bunches of birch leaves in Russia.
+In Japan you can relax in geothermic waters, or be slathered in savon beldi in an opulent Moroccan hammam.
 And you don’t have to step near a spa — in Tasmania, you can hike while taking in some of the world’s cleanest air, or follow the instruction of an experienced yogi on the banks of India’s River Ganges.
 We’ve picked some of the best rejuvenating, invigorating or relaxing experiences from across the world.

 The world’s cleanest air and wilderness walks: Tasmania